Cincom

 Introduction

-Selling products and delivering sales proposals that create customer value requires buyer and seller understanding of pain points, product and price.
+Selling products and delivering sales proposals that create customer value requires a mutual understanding between buyer and seller—of pain points, products, and pricing.

 Certainly, these subjects are the center of most communication between seller and buyer.
 However, at some point, these elements must be more formally addressed and ultimately documented.
-That process is quoting and proposing, and sales pros will tell you that knowing when and how to do this effectively is important.
+That’s where quoting and proposing come in—and experienced sales professionals know that the success of a sales proposal hinges on when and how it’s delivered.
 A great sales proposal succinctly addresses the client’s pain points and presents tailored solutions, rather than delving into excessive detail about products or services.

 Throwing out pricing information too quickly has the effect of focusing the buyer on pricing.
 It also sets an expectation level for more formal price quotes later in the sales cycle.